A Cinematic Opera in Three Acts

 Terra L'Armenia

-It is a work that speaks not only about the past — but about the present and the future of humanity.
+It speaks not only about the past, but also about the present and the future of humanity.